-Pre-Insolvency: Secured creditors can approach the Debt Recovery Tribunal established under the Recovery of Debts and Bankruptcy Act, 1993, for enforcement of their security or file an ordinary civil suit under the Code of Civil Procedure 1908.
+Pre-Insolvency: Certain secured creditors such as banks and notified financial institutions can approach the Debt Recovery Tribunal established under the Recovery of Debts and Bankruptcy Act, 1993, for enforcement of their security or file an ordinary civil suit under the Code of Civil Procedure 1908.
 The SARFAESI Act further provides special self-help remedies to certain secured creditors.
 These legal remedies are available primarily only for domestic creditors.
-The SARFAESI Act allows secured creditors representing not less than 60% of value of the outstanding debt to inter alia take over the management of the borrowing company and to take possession and sell the secured assets.
+The SARFAESI Act allows such secured creditors representing not less than 60% of value of the outstanding debt to inter alia take over the management of the borrowing company and to take possession and sell the secured assets.

 An English mortgage may be enforced through a private sale of property subject to compliance with the conditions prescribed under the Transfer of Property Act, 1882.
 The intervention of the court would usually be required for enforcement of an equitable mortgage or hypothecation.
 In the case of a pledge, court intervention is not required and the creditor may sell the pledged securities after giving reasonable notice to the pledgor.

 Any sale pursuant to enforcement and repatriation of proceeds by offshore lenders is subject to the Indian foreign exchange regulations.

 Post Insolvency: The insolvency resolution process under IBC, which is available to both financial and operational creditors, whether domestic or international, encourages distress resolution.
 The resolution process starts from the date an application is admitted by the National Company Law Tribunal and is generally required to be concluded within 180 days from the admittance date (with a long stop of 330 days).
+However, the Supreme Court of India has held that the 330-days long stop is not mandatory and has held that the National Company Law Tribunal or the National Company Law Appellate Tribunal may extend the outer timeline beyond 330 days in exceptional cases.
 A moratorium is imposed on all proceedings against the debtor until completion of the resolution process.
 If the resolution process fails, the debtor's liquidation is commenced.
-Upon initiation of the liquidation process, a secured creditor may choose to either (i) relinguish its collateral and receive proceeds from the sale of the debtor's assets or (ii) realise its security interest over assets charged exclusively in its favour outside of the liquidation process.
+Upon initiation of the liquidation process, a secured creditor may choose to either (i) relinquish its collateral and receive proceeds from the sale of the debtor's assets or (ii) realise its security interest over assets charged exclusively in its favour outside of the liquidation process.